Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 Custom barndominium plans are especially useful when you need:

-- A very specific home size
+- A specific home size

 - A unique garage or shop layout